Clwrnd/Garfield-Platformer/README.md

 # Garfield Platformer Game
 ### State of the projet : ✔️ Completed

 Here is a little platformer game I've made myself  about the universe of Garfield.
+First and foremost, this is an educational project for me to familiarise myself with C++.

 In order to realise this game I didn't use any Game Engine.
 I've built a little one with help of different Youtube lecture on game programming in C++.
-In this game, you will incarnate Garfield in a Mario Bros-like universe, and your goal is to reach the pizzeria and to collect the maximum Lasagna on the road, all this with the help of his lasagna gun.
-This as quickly as possible.
+In this game, you will incarnate Garfield in a Mario Bros-like universe.
+Your goal is to reach the pizzeria and to collect the maximum Lasagna on the road, all this with the help of his lasagna gun and as quickly as possible.

 A replay mode is also available to review your best run.